-In order to submit a project, the project submitter was required to provide basic project information, including a project description and discussion of how the project contributes to IRWM objectives, water-related benefits, estimated costs, project status, and project sponsor information.
+In order to submit a project, the project submitter was required to provide basic project information, including a project description and discussion of how the project contributes to IRWM objectives, waterrelated benefits, estimated costs, project status, and project sponsor information.
 The online project database allows this project information to be reviewed, organized, and easily updated by the project proponent.
 Access to project summaries is also available via the online project database to all interested parties with the goal of improving transparency and encouraging integration.
 Anyone, including members of the public, may create an online project database account and view project information.
 Figure 6-1 presents a screenshot of the Merced IRWM website page that contains the online project database.

 Project solicitation was announced to the public through various channels beginning in early July 2018.
 Notices regarding the Call for Projects were sent to Merced IRWM stakeholders via email, and advertisements were placed on the Merced IRWM website.
 The Merced Region also published a Notice of Intent to update the MIRWMP in the Merced Sun-Star and Vida en el Valle on June 29, 2018 and July 4, 2018; this notice also announced a Public Workshop, which was held on July 11, 2018 to discuss the MIRWMP update, as well as the project submittal process and answer stakeholders' questions.
 An online project database webinar was held on July 10, 2018; this webinar gave step-by-step instructions on how to input project information into the online project database.
-Additionally, individual coordination was conducted with project proponents who submitted projects in 2013 in order to determine whether they wanted to include their projects in the 2018 MIRWMP.
+Additionally, individual coordination was conducted with projects in the 2018 MIRWMP.
 Throughout the Call for Projects, technical support was provided to online project database users.